AnthonyRVa/CS-2450/journal.md

 11-10

-DO PRACTICE TEST #2 (not 2,3) and work on has assignment (11-12 discuss practice and finish hash, 11-15 hash assignment due) (11-17 test 2 is taken in class, 11-19 begin graph assignment which is due december 5)
+DO PRACTICE TEST #2 (not 2,3) and work on hash assignment (11-12 discuss practice and finish hash, 11-15 hash assignment due) (11-17 test 2 is taken in class, 11-19 begin graph assignment which is due december 5)